Holkham Hall Christmas Candlelight Tour Review

 You can still see some of the original furnishings and wall coverings in the state rooms.
 There is also an impressive collection of ancient statuary, manuscripts, books, and paintings by Rubens, Van Dyck, Claude, Gaspar Poussin, and Gainsborough.

 Note: Lady Glenconner, Princess Margaret’s Lady-in-Waiting, who grew up at Holkham Hall claims that it is haunted.
-You can read more in her new novel “A Haunting at Holkham.”
+You can read more in her novel “A Haunting at Holkham.”
 Also find out about more haunted places in Norfolk here.

 What is Holkham Hall by Candlelight?